Bayernatoor/braiins_clock/README.md

 # BRAIIN CLOCK

-A Linux CLI tool that allows you to broadcast current Braiins Pool bitcoin mining info from your user profile directly to your BlockClock Mini (https://blockclockmini.com/)
+A CLI tool that allows you to broadcast current Braiins Pool Bitcoin mining info from your user profile directly to your BlockClock Mini (https://blockclockmini.com/)

+Sit back and see your sats get stacked.

 ![thsblockclock](https://user-images.githubusercontent.com/55212954/158614788-8b850940-fb42-4c6b-ae84-7055e81db1b9.jpg)